Meet Rev. Michael F. Hall

 Among his most treasured memories of congregational life in Keene are the beautiful, poignant community vigil in 2016 to honor the memory of the 49 lives lost in the horrible violence at the Pulse nightclub in Orlando, Florida; the joy-filled service the church put on when he was installed as its 23rd settled minister on St. Patrick’s Day 2013—what a celebration, complete a jazz combo and chocolate fountain; and the annual process he shares with lay-leaders in creating the innovative, whole-church experience known at KUUC as “Month of Sundays.”
 During his time in Keene, Rev. Hall has also served as chair of the Keene Interfaith Clergy, the United Campus Ministry to Keene State College and was a member of the City of Keene’s Martin Luther King/Jonathan Daniels Committee (now the Human Rights Committee).
 Michael was honored to participate in the presentation, “Learn, Love, Act: The Morals of the Minimum Wage” at the Unitarian Universalist Association General Assembly in Providence, RI in 2014.

-Rev. Michael took his first sabbatical in 2018 which he spent studying historical Universalism in the Monadnock Region.
-His sabbatical also emphasized contemplative practices and building a model for spirituality centered in the captivating, restorative powers of Nature.
+Rev. Michael has taken two sabbaticals while at KUUC.
+In 2018, he spent much of his time studying historical Universalism in the Monadnock Region.
+He also focused on contemplative practices and building a model for spirituality centered in the captivating, restorative powers of Nature.
 He went on to deepen his own contemplative practice as part of the first class of the Genesis School for Contemplative Living in Westfield, Massachusetts.
-Rev. Hall looks forward to his second sabbatical which will take place in the spring of 2023
+Rev. Hall’s second sabbatical was centered on pilgrimages: formal and informal, healing and challenging, and how they fit into the ultimate pilgrimage—life itself.

 Michael is a native of the Bay State.
 His first career was in “living history” at a well-known museum in Plymouth, MA, where he portrayed many of the so-called “Pilgrims,” and trained newcomers in the art and craft of historical “interpretation”.
 He also spent several years as a Case Manager on the Dual Diagnosis Unit of detox where, among other duties, he developed spirituality-based group therapy sessions.
 He lives in Keene with his wife Jill and two of their children.